 The Purist Life is all about high-quality, progressive luxury.
 I don’t follow the hype, I follow my heart.
-I choose brands that embrace accountability and I always read the labels.
+This means choosing brands that embrace accountability.
 In my eyes, exploiting humans and animals for the sake of fashion or beauty is outdated, unnecessary, and barbaric.
 I live by the mantra “if you want to see a change in the world, you have to start with yourself”. *takes a deep breath* So here it goes…

 Chapter 1: You shouldn’t have to be a chemist to understand what’s in your face wash.

 Perhaps the following thought has bubbled up in the shower: “My shampoo sure smells nice, but what the heck are Cocamidopropyl Betaine, Polysorbate-20, and Dimethicone…?”

 The phrase “I have no idea what this is made of.” might resonate with you.
 Perhaps you’ve flipped over your favourite foundation, face cream, or primer, and asked yourself “Why am I am rubbing this into my face when the ingredient list is nothing but a bunch of chemicals?”
 If so, The Purist Life is for you!

 Have you ever wondered why so many beauty companies rely on artificial fragrances?
 The answer to that question is quite long.
 But in short, it’s cheaper.
 And that means more profit for them.
 In fact, “artificial fragrance” is a general label that anything can be tossed into, without having to disclose the formula.
 Much like a black hole: it’s accounted for, but we don’t know what’s inside of it.

 Sounds kind’a bad, right?
 That’s because it is.
 Manufactures have almost zero accountability for what their products do to your body over time.
 If you can’t take them to court with definitive evidence, then they will never change their ways.
 Unless… they start losing profit.